Empire: Circumscription theory

 According to the circumscription theory of Robert Carneiro, "the more sharply circumscribed area, the more rapidly it will become politically unified."
-The Empires of Egypt, China and Japan are named the most durable political structures in human history.
+The Empires of Egypt,Amelie Kuhrt, The Ancient Near East circa 3000–330 BC, (London & New York: Routledge, 1995), vol. I, pp. 123–124.
+ChinaYuri Pines, Envisioning Eternal Empire: Chinese Political Thought of the Warring States Era, (Honolulu: University of Hawaii Press, 2009), pp. 8–9. and Japan are named the most durable political structures in human history.
 Correspondingly, these are the three most circumscribed civilizations in human history.
 The Empires of Egypt (established by Narmer c.
 3000 BC) and China (established by Cheng in 221 BC) endured for over two millennia.
+Expert on comparative imperiology, Robert G. Wesson, emphasized the unique in world history "repetition of universal empires" in Egypt and China.
 German Sociologist Friedrich Tenbruck, criticizing the Western idea of progress, emphasized that China and Egypt remained at one particular stage of development for millennia.
 This stage was universal empire.
 The development of Egypt and China came to a halt once their empires "reached the limits of their natural habitat".
-Sinology does not recognize the Eurocentric view of the "inevitable" imperial fall; Egyptology and Japanology pose equal challenges.
+Sinology does not recognize the Eurocentric view of the "inevitable" imperial fall;Yuri Pines, The Everlasting Empire: The Political Culture of Ancient China and Its Imperial Legacy, (Princeton, Princeton University Press, 2012).
+EgyptologyAidan Dodson, Monarchs of the Nile, (London: The Rubicon Press, 1995). and Japanology pose equal challenges.

 Carneiro explored the Bronze Age civilizations.
 Stuart J. Kaufman, Richard Little and William Wohlforth researched the next three millennia, comparing eight civilizations.
 They conclude: The "rigidity of the borders" contributed importantly to hegemony in every concerned case.
 Hence, "when the system's borders are rigid, the probability of hegemony is high".

 The circumscription theory was stressed in the comparative studies of the Roman and Chinese Empires.
 The circumscribed Chinese Empire recovered from all falls, while the fall of Rome, by contrast, was fatal.
 "What counteracted this [imperial] tendency in Europe ... was a countervailing tendency for the geographical boundaries of the system to expand."
 If "Europe had been a closed system, some great power would eventually have succeeded in establishing absolute supremacy over the other states in the region".